SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_GridGraphTraversal.md

 How to use DFS to traverse example above:

-1. Begin at node 1, go as deep as possible
+1. Begin at node 1
     1. Go to node 2
     2. Explore to node 3, no other adjacent vertices, so go back to node 2
 2. Now at node 2, go as deep as possible to non-visited nodes